ianheggie/geocoder2/README.md

 * Do not commit changes to files that are irrelevant to your feature or bugfix (eg: `.gitignore`).
 * Do not add dependencies on other gems.
 * Do not add unnecessary `require` statements which could cause LoadErrors on certain systems.
-* Remember: Geocoder needs to run outside of Rails.
+* Remember: Geocoder2 needs to run outside of Rails.
 Don't assume things like ActiveSupport are available.
 * Do not add to base configuration options; instead document required lookup-specific options in the README.
-* Be willing to accept criticism and work on improving your code; Geocoder is used by thousands of developers and care must be taken not to introduce bugs.
+* Be willing to accept criticism and work on improving your code; Geocoder2 is used by thousands of developers and care must be taken not to introduce bugs.
 * Be aware that the pull request review process is not immediate, and is generally proportional to the size of the pull request.